indered/Training-Exercises/README.md

   2. checkout the branch of the respective exercises and pull it.

 Branches for the respective Exercises are as follows:
-  1. Exercise on Version Control: git checkout versioncontrol
+  1. Exercise on Version Control: versioncontrol